jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

 {{< /q >}}

-{{< q a="Parmenides" c="Parmenides by Plato Simplified" >}}Yes but I think that you should go a step further, and <i>consider not only the consequences which flow from a given hypothesis, but also the consequences which flow from denying the hypothesis.</i>
+{{< q a="Parmenides" c="Parmenides by Plato Simplified" >}}
+You should go a step further, and <i>consider not only the consequences which flow from a given hypothesis, but also the consequences which flow from denying the hypothesis.</i>
 {{< /q >}}